sifat-99/EasyTravel/README.md

 # Database Schema Documentation

 This document outlines the database schema used in the application.
-The schema consists of the following tables: `blog_posts`, `bookedUsersPayment`, `Nearby_Restaurants`, and `Users`.
+The schema consists of the following tables: `blog_posts`, `bookedUsersPayment`, `Restaurants`, and `Users`.

 ## Tables